The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 Dissipation is an interesting ability.
 It sacrifices your pet fills your Aetherflow gauge with three stacks.
 It also grants a 20% increase to healing spells for 30s.
 During this 30s you can not resummon Eos or Selene.
 The healing increase buff from this cannot be clicked off.

 Dissipation more than anything is a DPS tool.
 It is used in the optimal opener and also aligns with every three minute raid buff window if used on cooldown.
 The three Energy Drains gained from Dissipation aren’t massive towards DPS, but it is DPS positive to use it.
-Each Energy Drain, even when weaved with Ruin II, is a ten potency gain.
+Each Energy Drain, even when weaved with Ruin II, is a 10 potency gain.
 (100 from Energy Drain-90 From a Ruin II weave).

 Dissipation can be held for specific situations, as long as you aren’t losing a usage of it.
 For example, if you need to do extended movement, holding dissipation and being able to weave Energy Drain on your forced Ruin II weaves is an acceptable plan.
 If the 20% healing increase can save a GCD heal, it is better to hold it for that instead of using it on cooldown.
 This again assumes you do not lose a usage.
 This will be an extremely rare occurrence, but there are mechanics that this could come into play for.

 Do not use Dissipation if you are uncomfortable going 30s without your fairy.
 In progression, it is recommended to hold off on using Dissipation until you need to push for damage, as Dissipation also doubles as a healing tool.
 Dissipation is also very useful if you need to do emergency Lustrates.
 This isn’t a problem in later clears, but is very helpful in progression raiding.

 The major downside of Dissipation is the loss of all fairy skills.
-Assuming that the fairy would have gotten ten full embraces during the 30s downtime, you’re missing out on ~1,050 net potency on the tank.
+Assuming that the fairy would have gotten 10 full embraces during the 30s downtime, you’re missing out on ~1,050 net potency on the tank.
 Usually, this doesn’t matter, as both WHM and AST have tools to potentially cover that loss, but do communicate with your co-healer about it.

 This skill also locks you out of Seraph, which is one of SCH’s most powerful tools.
 All of this information must be considered when thinking about when to use Dissipation.
 Try to time it so that you won’t need Seraph during the time you Dissipate.
 If you need Seraph when Dissipation is coming up, it is better to Seraph if you can save Succors using Consolation.